-Tom's experience, both as an adviser and as a trustee representative, provides particular insight into corporate structures and insolvencies.
-The Scheme's investments include shares and/or bonds in, or issued by, corporate entities where understanding the accounting and financial structures of these entities is essential.
+Tom's experience, both as an adviser and as a Professional Trustee, provides particular insight into corporate structures and insolvencies.
+The investments of Regulatory Appointments generally include shares and/or bonds in, or issued by, corporate entities where understanding the accounting and financial structures of these entities is essential.